FabiowQuixada/isml-linter/docs/contribute.md

 ## Creating a New Rule

-Once you fork the project, create a new file, say, "my-new-rule.js", under ./src/rules/tree/ with the following content:
+Once you fork the project, create a new file, say, _my-new-rule.js_, under _./src/rules/tree/_ with the following content:

 ```js
 const TreeRulePrototype = require('../prototypes/TreeRulePrototype');